Infection and Defence

 Research Design, Research Methods and Statistics

-In this module you’ll learn specific methods for carrying out your own research in the medical and biomedical sciences.
+In this module you will learn specific methods for carrying out your own research in the medical and biomedical sciences.
 It will prepare you for research project work in a variety of settings covering topics such as literature searching, compiling bibliographies, advanced medical statistics, scientific writing, evidence-based health and clinical trial and design among others.
-You’ll have 121 hours of contact time via lectures and workshops.
+You will study via lectures and workshops.

 Personal and Professional Development